pcesarperez/Modding-never-changes/Modding never changes.md

 1. A merged patch will not fix any inconsistency you have in your mod stack.
 As Gopher shows in the aforementioned video, a merged patch may, in fact, add some inconsistencies of its own (although they are minor ones).
 However, it will stitch together firmly the whole stack.
 2. The merged patch should **ALWAYS** sit at the bottom of your load order.
 In case of conflict, the deepest mod always wins, so you need your merged patch sitting at the bottom to ensure proper conflict resolution.
-3. As tedious as it sounds, everytime you change your mod stack, adding or removing mods, you need to create a **NEW** merged patch.
+3. As tedious as it sounds, every time you change your mod stack, adding or removing mods, you need to create a **NEW** merged patch.
 Otherwise, the game will miserably crash.
 As you can imagine, I have been creating _a lot_ of merged patches throughout the creation of this guide.